linogueira/linogueira/README.md

-- 👋 Hi, I’m Lilian
+- 👋🏻 Hi, I’m Lilian
+- 👩🏻‍🔬 I have a PhD in Animal Biology 🐭
-- 👀 I’m interested in Data Science and Biology
+- 💾 I’m currently studying Data Science and Coding
 - 🤸🏻‍♀️ I like to spend my free time with books, games, music and doing aerial silks!
-- 🌱 I’m currently studying Data Science and Coding
 - 📫 How to reach me: lilanog@gmail.com

 <!---